-The highest waterfall in Iceland can be found in the southwest of Iceland and is called Glymur.
+The second highest waterfall in Iceland can be found in the southwest of Iceland and is called Glymur.
 Glymur has a total height of 198 meters.
-There should be a higher waterfall on the edge of the glacier in Skaftafell, but there is no information or photos available.
-So for now Glymur remains the highest waterfall in Iceland.
 Glymur is also one of the most beautiful waterfalls in Iceland and is located not far from Reijkjavik.

-The second highest waterfall is Hengifoss with a height of 128 meter and is located in east Iceland.
+The third highest waterfall is Hengifoss with a height of 128 meter and is located in east Iceland.

-The third highest waterfall and also one of the most beautiful waterfalls of Iceland is Háifoss í Fossá.
+The fourth highest waterfall and also one of the most beautiful waterfalls of Iceland is Háifoss í Fossá.
 With a height of 122 meter, situated in an astonishing scenery, a must to visit.

 Most beautiful waterfalls in Iceland

-There are ten waterfalls I rated with four stars regarding their beauty.
+There are eight waterfalls I rate with four stars regarding their beauty.
 I know it is a personal opinion but I am sure these waterfalls belong to the most beautiful waterfalls in Iceland.
 Only thing is that the sequence will differ per person.

 I think Skogafoss really belongs to the top 5 most beautiful waterfalls of Iceland.
-Even though the weather was very bad when we visited Skogafoss, but the power, the black and green colors and the scenery were amazing.
+Even though the weather was very bad when we visited Skogafoss, the power, the black and green colors and the scenery is amazing.

 Another very beautiful waterfall with an awesome shape is the Systrafoss.
 This waterfall is located along road 1 in the south of Iceland (where the most and most beautiful waterfalls are located).

 And so I can write another page enumerating beautiful waterfalls in Iceland, but you have to discover them yourself.
 Iceland is worthwhile visiting with the summer months as the best period if you want to chase waterfalls.
 If you go early in July it is not that busy yet!